Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

-The author McKenna Mobley inside an arch at the Alabama Hills, at one of the best California mountain towns
+The author McKenna Mobley meditating on an arch at the Alabama Hills

 South Lake Tahoe

-A Sierra Nevada Mountain town on the verge of the largest alpine lake in the nation
+A popular resort town on the shores of the largest alpine lake in the nation.

 People enjoying their day in Lake Tahoe during sunset